jaspector

 not publicly posted

-Do I need a building permit in Williamson, IA?
+01 Do I need a building permit in Williamson, IA?

 building permit required for construction and related regulated work

-How much does a building permit cost in Williamson, IA?
+02 How much does a building permit cost in Williamson, IA?

+Building permit fees in Williamson, IA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is not published.
 Plan check fee: not published.

-How do I apply for a building permit in Williamson, IA?
+03 How do I apply for a building permit in Williamson, IA?

-1. Obtain building permit application from City Hall 2.
+To apply for a building permit in Williamson, IA, follow these steps: 1.
+Obtain building permit application from City Hall 2.
 Complete the application and submit it to the Zoning Administrator with supporting documentation 3.
 Pike County Health Department approves water supply and sewage disposal facilities before permit issuance 4.
 Zoning Administrator reviews site and application, may request more information 5.
 If compliant, application is forwarded to Pike County for issuance of the building permit 6.
 If denied, applicant receives written reasons within 10 days and must confer with the Zoning Administrator

-What work is exempt from building permits in Williamson, IA?
+04 What work is exempt from building permits in Williamson, IA?

-How do I schedule a building inspection in Williamson, IA?
+05 How do I schedule a building inspection in Williamson, IA?

-Other cities in Lucas County
+Other jurisdictions in Lucas County.

-View all Lucas County jurisdictions →
+All Lucas County jurisdictions →